What is Level of Measurement?

 Four Measurement Levels

-The four measurement levels in order from the lowest level of information to the highest level of information is as follows:
+The four measurement levels, in order, from the lowest level of information to the highest level of information are as follows:

 1. Nominal scales

 Nominal scales contain the least amount of information.
 In nominal scales, the numbers assigned to each variable or observation are only used to classify the variable or observation.
 For example, a fund manager may choose to assign the number 1 to small-cap stocks, the number 2 to corporate bonds, the number 3 to derivatives, and so on.

 Ordinal scales present more information than nominal scales and are, therefore, a higher level of measurement.
 In ordinal scales, there is an ordered relationship between the variable’s observations.
 For example, a list of 500 managers of mutual funds may be ranked by assigning the number 1 to the best-performing manager, the number 2 to the second best-performing manager, and so on.

 With this type of measurement, one can conclude that the number 1-ranked mutual fund manager performed better than the number 2-ranked mutual fund manager.

 Interval scales present more information than ordinal scales, in that they provide assurance that the differences between values are equal.
 In other words, interval scales are ordinal scales but with equivalent scale values from low to high interval.